Best Derivative Brokers for 2025

 • CopyTrader™: The CopyTrader feature enables you to automatically replicate the trading actions of top traders on the platform.

-• Diverse Asset Range: Offers a variety of derivatives, including CFDs on stocks, commodities, indices, and cryptocurrencies.
+• Diverse Asset Range: Offers a variety of derivatives, including CFDs on stocks, commodities, indices.

 • No Commissions on Stocks: eToro offers commission-free trading on stocks and ETFs, which is beneficial for cost-conscious traders.